 No one wants to hear that their loved one is in custody.
 Whether it’s the first time or the fifth, it’s never a pleasant experience and always brings stress, grief, and at times, more than a little panic.

-We here at Amistad Bail Bonds can help you through the bonding process to get your loved one back home.
+We here at Amistad Bail and Immigration Bonds can help you through the bonding process to get your loved one back home.
 Between that moment and now, we also want you to be able to think clearly and make good choices for yourself and your loved one.

 From the moment you get that call to the ultimate release of your loved one, it’s important to take steps to secure your own well-being.